What are the rules?

 Only through these conditions can you withdraw money from your SMSF or super without cash restrictions.

-In which situation can you withdraw money early?
+In what situation can you withdraw money early?

 There are some grounds on which you can access your super or SMSF funds early.
 Granted, they are limited.